2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

 - Electric Range: 36 miles

-- Why It’s Great: Scandinavian design, top-notch safety features, and slightly better EV range.
+- Why It’s Great: Scandinavian design, top-of-the-line safety features, and slightly better EV range

-- Why It Falls Short: Pricier than the Lexus and not as spacious.
+- Why It Falls Short: More expensive than the Lexus, but not as big

 -